Khalique13/BandgapIP_Design_VSDOpen21_Workshop/README.md

 ## Introduction

-- Temperatue independent voltage reference circuit widely used in Integrated Cicuits.
+- Temperature-independent voltage reference circuit widely used in Integrated Circuits.
-- Produces cinstant voltage regardless of power supply variation, temp. changes and circuit loading.
+- Produces constant voltage regardless of power supply variation, temp. changes and circuit loading.
-- Output voltage of 1.2v (close to the band gap enery of silicon at 0 deg kelvin)
+- Output voltage of 1.2v (close to the bandgap energy of silicon at 0 deg kelvin)
-- All applications starting from analog, digital, mixed mode, RF and SOCs
+- All applications starting from analog, digital, mixed-mode, RF, and SOCs

 ![Screenshot from 2021-10-21 09-16-02](https://user-images.githubusercontent.com/80625515/138239326-21775953-80a9-4241-9fd3-71154af78744.png)